BeerendraMC/CustomAngularMaterialGrid/README.md

 ## Documentation

 This component dynamically renders the grid using `GridConfig` as Input array of objects where each object represents the configuration of a column.
-And two events are exposed as output objects, respective actions can be taken on parent components.
+And three events are exposed as output objects, respective actions can be taken on parent components.

 This has capability to integrate with any API response format and each actions can be controlled from parent components.

-This component also supports for custom CSS (column level), `hyperlinks` and `dropdown`.
-On click of hyperlink it emits an event (`OnLinkClick`) with the respective row data object.
-And on selection change of dropdown it emits an event (`OnSelectionChange`) with the respective row data object and the selected value.
+This component also supports `custom CSS` (column level), `hyperlink`, `hyperlink and description`, `dropdown` and `custom template`.
+On click of hyperlink it emits an event (`linkClick`) with the respective row data object.
+And on selection change of dropdown it emits an event (`selectionChange`) with the respective row data object and the selected value.
+On click of custom template it emits an event (`customTemplateClick`) with the row data.

-Here are the GridConfig interface and ColumnType enum:
+Here are the GridConfig, DropdownValue interfaces and ColumnType enum:

 ```typescript
 export enum ColumnType {